Selecting and Planting Trees

 Plants to Avoid

 There are a number of plants that should be avoided when selecting species for your garden.
-Some have been declared noxious weeds throughout NSW or in Strathfield Municipality, while others are considered problem plants due to their potential to develop vigorous root growth.
+Some have been declared priority weeds throughout NSW or in Strathfield Municipality, while others are considered problem plants due issues such as their potential to develop vigorous root growth.
 The following list represents those trees considered to be the most common problem species.

 |Common Name||Genus Name|